Onboarding your Project

-You have to onboard your project from GitHub to use LFX Security services.
-First you need to onboard your project to start scanning for vulnerabilities detection, code secrets and non inclusive language.
+You can onboard your project from GitHub to use LFX Security services.
+Onboard your project to start scanning for vulnerabilities, code secrets, and non-inclusive language.

 You need to raise a ticket if you do not have access to PCC.
 Use this [link ](https://jira.linuxfoundation.org/plugins/servlet/theme/portal/4/create/358)to raise a support ticket to access PCC.

-If you want to know more about PCC, please visit PCC website.
-You can refer PCC documentation for more information.
+If you want to know more about PCC, please visit the [PCC ](https://lfx.linuxfoundation.org/tools/project-control-center)website.
+You can refer to [PCC documentation](https://docs.linuxfoundation.org/lfx/project-control-center-pre-release) for more information.

 Onboarding projects into LFX Security is done from the PCC (Project Control Center).
-As part of this onboarding a Security Bot is installed on GitHub Organizations of the project.
+A Security Bot is installed on the project's GitHub Organizations as part of this onboarding.

 2. Search for the required project.
 The Project dashboard appears.
 Click **Security** from the **TOOLS STATUS** tab.